Updated 9/22/25

 Make it customized.

 • Ask for process.
-Value drafts, notes, showing work.
+Value multiple drafts, notes, showing work.
 Incentivize showing the learning process/struggles.

-• Ask for examples specific to the experience of the current course.
+• Ask for examples specific to in-class discussions and the experience of the current course.

 • Ask for current/personal…events, news, research, primary research, reflections, and connections to their personal, lived experiences.

-• Have students annotate existing content to show their thinking.
+• Have students annotate existing content or keep a concurrent journal about their writing to show their thinking.

 Test your prompts and be watchful.